bloominstituteoftechnology/ios-projects/Prep/README.md

 # Preparing for Day 1 of Lambda School's iOS Curriculum

+Feel free to skip any material you've already mastered or you already covered in Lambda's "Intro to iOS" course.

 ## Preparing Equipment

 Your computer should be ready to begin development on day one: